wessberg/notes/MODIS/p2p.md

 All in all that would make the system very inefficient.

+### Hybrid P2P overlays
+Hybrid P2P overlays are not unstructured, but they aren't fully structured either.
+They may have centralized index servers and they may have a hierarchy of peers and so-called *superpeers*.

+**Fundamentally, they don't avoid scalability problems**.

 ### Key-Based Routing API
 We want an API like for the system routing:
 ```javascript